 I've been really impressed with the Neat Video plug-in when I've tested it, but I need a Mac version (AE, FCP, doesn't really matter) to use it in my everyday workflow.
 They say they're working on it so hopefully it'll be out soon.
 I think it blows away all the other noise reduction plug-ins I've seen (Re:vision De:noise etc).

 As for the main topic of this thread, the only thing that would motivate me to sell my SGpro was if I acquired a Red, or perhaps a Scarlet... otherwise it's tops.

 There were a few restrictions that we had no control over using the letus flip module on the SGpro.
 The provided achromat did not provide optimal results and the gate was small therefore not really relaying 36x24mm.
 Also, communication with them was always very slow, usually a week to get a response, late delivery on flip modules, alot of which had the screws missing which hold the lid for the prism housing - not good.

 Although we have been very greatful to the guys for providing us a solution, it is the above shortcomings that have forced us to produce our own flip module, consisting of our own achromat and other optics.

 We have also had a 4 day hire of the EX1 last weekend to test our ex1 fix with our new flip module - we are really excited about the results!
 I wanted to get footage online tonight, however my main editing PC is having problems, and the thing powers down when i try to render out of premiere, I think it is overheating.
 Will sort something out soon!!!Thanks,

-Wayne Kinney - Head of Design - shoot35 Ltd
+Wayne Kinney - Managing Director - Budget Camera Gear Ltd